sciseo/c0llude/README.md

 chmod -R 770 c0llude
 ```

-Edit `/settings/site_name.txt` and `/settings/site_url.txt`
+Edit `/settings/site_name.txt` and `/settings/site_url.txt` to finish.

 # Access

-Be sure to set a password in the directory.
+Be sure to set a password for the directory.